callmeraymon/nginx-proxy-manager/README.md

 ## Requirements

-- Add port forwarding for port 80 and 443 to the server hosting this project, 192.168.254.222
+- Add port forwarding for port 80 and 443 to the server hosting this project on router
 - Configure DNS for nginx proxy manager
 - Ability to SSH into DSM